openafs-contrib/openafs-robotest/README.md

 section of the configuration.

-Note: Unfortunately, the `akimpersonate` feature may not be functional in developement releases of OpenAFS (the master branch).
-For testing development releases, either use a Kerberos realm or provide a 1.6.x version of `aklog`.
+Note: Unfortunately, the `akimpersonate` feature may not be functional in developement releases of OpenAFS, a.k.a, the master branch.
+For testing development releases, either use a Kerberos realm or provide a 1.6.10 (or better) version of `aklog`.
 Set the `aklog` option in the `variables` section of the configuration file to specify which `aklog` program is to be used during the tests.
 For example:

     $ afs-robotest config set variables aklog /usr/local/bin/aklog-1.6